ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 LISFLOOD subtracts groundwater from the Lower Zone (LZ).
 Groundwater depletion can thus be examined by monitoring the LZ levels between the start and the end of a simulation.
 Given the intra- and inter-annual fluctuations of LZ, it is advisable to monitor more on decadal periods.

-If the Lower Zone groundwater amount decreases below the 'LZThreshold" - a groundwater threshold value -, the baseflow from the LZ to the nearby rivers is zero.
-When sufficient recharge is added again to raise the LZ levels above the threshold, baseflow will start again.
-This mimicks the behaviour of some river basins in very dry episodes, where aquifers temporarily lose their connection to major rivers and baseflow is reduced.
+If the Lower Zone groundwater amount decreases below the 'LZThreshold" - a groundwater threshold value -, the baseflow from the LZ to the nearby rivers becomes zero.
+Further abstractions can reduce LZ to far below the LZThreshold.
+When sufficient recharge is added again to raise the LZ levels above the LZThreshold, baseflow will start again.
+This mimicks the behaviour of some river basins in very dry years, during which aquifers temporarily lose their connection to major rivers and baseflow is reduced or stopped.

 ```xml
 <textvar name="LZThreshold" value="$(PathMaps)/lzthreshold.map">